eduarmarin/eduarmarin/README.md

 - 👋 Hi, I’m @eduarmarin, Mechatronics Engineer enjoying JavaScript language!
 - 👀 By now, I’m interested in improve my javascript skill.
-- 🌱 I’m currently finishing the Odin Project Javascrip course!
+- 🌱 I’m currently studying the Odin Project React course!
 - 💞️ I’m looking for a job as a junior developer!
 - 📫 How to reach me> my email is donsecun@gmail.com